-- A. Per Capita.
+A. Per Capita.
 If neither "per capita" nor "per stirpes" is selected, the default is "per capita."
 For "per capita" designations, if any primary beneficiaries predecease the Participant, their allocation will be split among other primary beneficiaries on a prorated basis.
 Contingent beneficiaries will only receive assets if all primary beneficiaries predecease the Participant.
-If the Participant has not designated the Beneficiaries for any portion of the eligible assets for any reason, including but not limited to the percentages of eligible designations total less than 100%, or because one or more Beneficiaries is deceased on the Participant's date of death, such eligible assets shall be distributed to the primary beneficiaries who survive the Participant in the same proportion that their original shares bear to each other or, if no primary beneficiaries is then living, such eligible assets shall be distributed to the contingent beneficiaries who survived the Participant in the same proportion that their original shares bear to each other. - B. Per Stirpes.
+If the Participant has not designated the Beneficiaries for any portion of the eligible assets for any reason, including but not limited to the percentages of eligible designations total less than 100%, or because one or more Beneficiaries who survive the Participant in the same proportion that their original shares bear to each other or, if no primary beneficiary is then living, such eligible assets shall be distributed to the contingent beneficiaries who survived the Participant in the same proportion that their original shares bear to each other.

+- B. Per Stirpes.
 If per stirpes is selected, and any Beneficiaries predecease the Participant, their allocation will be split among their lineal descendants by right of representation.
 For any Beneficiaries who pre-decease the Participant, their share will be distributed to the Beneficiary's children in equal shares and, if there are no children, their share will be distributed to the Beneficiary's grandchildren in equal shares, and so on.
-The Custodian shall be authorized to rely on any representation of facts made by the Participant, the executor or administrator of the estate of the Participant, any Beneficiary, the executor or administrator of the estate of any Beneficiary, or any other person deemed appropriate by the Custodian in determining the identity of unnamed Beneficiaries.

-C. Effect of Divorce.
+The Custodian shall be authorized to rely on any representation of facts made by the Participant, the executor or administrator of the estate of the Participant, any Beneficiary, the executor or administrator of the estate of the Custodian in determining the identity of unnamed Beneficiaries. - C. Effect of Divorce.
 If the Participant designates their spouse as beneficiary, the designation will automatically be void upon the dissolution of marriage by divorce or annulment unless the decree of divorce or annulment designates the former spouse as beneficiary.
 If it does not, to designate the Participant's ex-spouse as beneficiary, the Participant must file a new designation, dated after the date of dissolution of their marriage, to re-designate the Participant's ex-spouse as beneficiary.
 The Custodian shall, however, have no responsibility to determine the Participant's marital status at time of death or be responsible or liable for any distributions made in accordance with this designation, prior to receipt of notice of a divorce or annulment.